 In my last article, I wrote about how I’ve learned so much by visiting the parts of houses that most people don’t like to go into themselves.
 In that article, my focus was on the problems with the attic kneewall.
 Today, with Halloween upon us, let me show you some of the scarier stuff I’ve found in the deep, dark recesses of the houses we live in.
 Take the dead rat to your left, for example.
 Animals, both living & dead, are among the scary discoveries awaiting the arrival of the intrepid home performance explorer.

 So, how about snakes?
 Do you like yours venomous or non-venomous?
-The one below is a baby copperhead, hanging from a spider web.
+Is that a baby copperhead, hanging from a spider web?
+Or a harmless Dekay’s brown snake?
+Are you brave enough to find out?

 Camel crickets love dark, damp places.
 That’s why I’ve seen so many of them in crawl spaces.